joeymays/karyotapR/README.md

 <img src="man/figures/README-heatmaps1-2.png" width="100%" />

 Visualize chrY counts.
-Visualization reveals that celline 2 has chr Y and is therefore male, while the other two cell lines are female.
+Visualization reveals that cellline 2 has chr Y and is therefore male, while the other two cell lines are female.

 ``` r